NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 <br>
 <br>

-## Step 5: Update extension.py
+## Step 5: Update `extension.py`

 You still have the default code in `extension.py` so now you will update the code to reflect the the modules you made.
-You can locate the `extension.py` module in the `exts` folder hierarchy where you created Model and Manipulator.
+You can locate the `extension.py` in the `exts` folder hierarchy where you created `slider_model.py` and `slider_manipulator.py`.

-### Step 5.1: Import Omniverse Viewport Library and Registry Module
+### Step 5.1: New `extension.py` Imports

-Let's begin by updating the imports at the top of `extension.py` to include the Omniverse Viewport Library and the new Registry module so that you can reference it later on:
+Let's begin by updating the imports at the top of `extension.py` to include `ManipulatorFactory`, `RegisterScene`, and `SliderRegistry` so that you can use them later on:

 ```python
 import omni.ext